-Grant Date Vesting Schedule 8/15/2019 (a) The RSU awards granted on this date vest 1/3 each year over three years beginning on the first anniversary of the grant date. (b) The PSU Awards granted on this date are subject to annual performance conditions and may be earned 1/3 each year over a three-year period if the performance conditions for each year are satisfied.
-The Adjusted ROIC performance conditions underlying Year 3 (Fiscal 2022) of the performance period for this award were not achieved and therefore not deemed earned by the Compensation and Human Capital Committee as of June 30, 2022, which was the end of the performance vesting period for these PSUs.
-3/1/2020 The RSU awards granted on this date vest 1/3 each year over three years beginning on the first anniversary of the grant date.
-8/15/2020 (a) The RSU awards granted on this date vest 1/3 each year over three years beginning on the first anniversary of the grant date. (b) The PSU Awards granted on this date are subject to annual Adjusted ROIC performance conditions and may be earned 1/3 each year over a three-year period if the performance conditions for each year are satisfied.
-The Adjusted ROIC performance conditions underlying Year 2 (Fiscal 2022) of the performance period for this award were achieved and deemed earned by the Compensation and Human Capital Committee as of June 30, 2022.
+Vesting Schedule (a) The RSU awards granted on this date vest $1/3$ each year over three years beginning on the first anniversary of the grant date. (b) The PSU Awards granted on this date are subject to annual performance conditions and may be earned 1/3 each year over a three-year period if the performance conditions for each year are satisfied.
+The Adjusted ROIC performance conditions underlying Year 3 (Fiscal 2023) of the performance period for this award were achieved and deemed earned by the Compensation and Human Capital Committee as of June 30, 2023, which was the end of the performance vesting period for these PSUs.
+The RSU awards granted on this date vest in full on the third anniversary of the grant date. (a) The RSU awards granted on this date vest $1/3$ each year over three years beginning on the first anniversary of the grant date. (b) The PSU Awards granted on this date are subject to annual Adjusted ROIC performance conditions and may be earned 22.22% each year over a three-year period if the performance conditions for each year are satisfied.
+Additionally, 33.34% of the PSU Awards are tied to Fiscal 2022 through Fiscal 2024 Adjusted EBITDA Margin.
+The Adjusted ROIC performance conditions underlying Year 2 (Fiscal 2023) of the performance period for this award were achieved and deemed earned by the Compensation and Human Capital Committee as of June 30, 2023.
 PSUs that are deemed earned for any given fiscal year remain subject to an additional service condition that requires the executive to be employed by us through the payment date following the three-year performance period.
 The number of PSUs which remain subject to performance conditions have been included in the "Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights that have Not Vested" column based on achieving target performance goals.
-12/1/2020 The RSU awards granted on this date vest in full on the third anniversary of the grant date.
-7/1/2021 The RSU award granted on this date vests according to the following schedule: \$310,250 will vest on August 1, 2022 \$287,250 will vest on March 1, 2023 \$76,500 will vest on August 1, 2023 \$161,000 will vest on August 1, 2024 8/15/2021 (a) The RSU awards granted on this date vest 1/3 each year over three years beginning on the first anniversary of the grant date. (b) The PSU Awards granted on this date are subject to annual Adjusted ROIC performance conditions and may be earned 22.22% each year over a three-year period if the performance conditions for each year are satisfied.
-Additionally, 33.34% of the PSU Awards are tied to Fiscal 2022 through Fiscal 2024 Adjusted EBITDA Margin.
-The Adjusted ROIC performance conditions underlying Year 1 (Fiscal 2022) of the performance period for this award were achieved and deemed earned by the Compensation and Human Capital Committee as of June 30, 2022.
+The RSU award granted on this date vests according to the following schedule: \$310,250 vested on August 1, 2022 \$141,788 vested on March 1, 2023 \$76,500 will vest on August 1, 2023 \$161,000 will vest on August 1, 2024 (a) The RSU awards granted on this date vest 1/3 each year over three years beginning on the first anniversary of the grant date. (b) The PSU Awards granted on this date are subject to annual Adjusted ROIC performance conditions and may be earned 22.22% each year over a three-year period if the performance conditions for each year are satisfied.
+Additionally, 33.34% of the PSU Awards are tied to Fiscal 2023 through Fiscal 2025 Adjusted EBITDA Margin.
+The Adjusted ROIC performance conditions underlying Year 1 (Fiscal 2023) of the performance period for this award were achieved and deemed earned by the Compensation and Human Capital Committee as of June 30, 2023.
 PSUs that are deemed earned for any given fiscal year remain subject to an additional service condition that requires the executive to be employed by us through the payment date following the three-year performance period.
-The number of PSUs which remain subject to performance conditions have been included in the "Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights that have Not Vested" column based on achieving target performance goals.
+The number of PSUs which remain subject to performance conditions have been included in

-(2) Market value is calculated using the closing price of our common stock on June 30, 2022 (\$23.23).
+(2) Market value is calculated using the closing price of our common stock on June 30, 2023 (\$28.39).

-Option Exercises and Stock Vested In 2022
+Option Exercises and Stock Vested In 2023